spextat0r/Cidr-Autosolve/README.md

 # Cidr-Autosolve

-Cidr-Autosolve is a python script that will take a large IP range and multiple small IP range exclusions and output in Cidr notation all IPs in the large range excluding the small range exclusion.
+Cidr-Autosolve is a Python script that takes a big IP range and numerous small IP range exclusions and outputs all IPs in the large range except those in the small range exclusion in Cidr notation.

 An example would be:
 ```